hybridgroup/gophercon-2017/airlock/arduino/README.md

 The green LED should light up.
 When you press the button, the blue LED should turn on, and the green LED should turn off.

-### step4.go - Blue LED, Button, Green LED, Cylon.js API
+### step4.go - Blue LED, Button, Green LED, Gobot API

-This step has us playing with the Cylon.js API.
+This step has us playing with the Gobot API.
 No additional hardware needs to be connected.

 Run the code.